 Contributing to the global agenda

 In May 2010, the U.S. Government launched the interagency Feed the Future initiative to help sustainably reduce hunger and poverty through increased agricultural development and nutrition programs.
 MCC continues to actively support the development and implementation of Feed the Future, leveraging nearly eight years of agriculture- and food security-related investments and sharing experiences and lessons on measuring results and accountability.

 MCC is leading the way toward improved food security investments.
 In 2012, MCC released independent impact evaluations for farmer training programs in Armenia, El Salvador, Ghana, Honduras, and Nicaragua.
-Previously, a World Bank study found only three evaluations of farmer training programs from the previous decade that used rigorous methodology similar to MCC’s.
-The results of these new evaluations are helping MCC and the development community improve implementation of farmer training programs and better design and carry out future impact evaluations.
+The results of these evaluations are helping MCC and the development community improve implementation of farmer training programs and better design and carry out future impact evaluations.

 In addition to these first five completed evaluations, 36 additional impact and performance evaluations of investments related to agriculture and irrigation are planned or underway.
-These include evaluations of farmer training, fish landing sites, agricultural credit, and livestock activities.
-Thirteen impact and performance evaluations of land projects and activities are also scheduled.
-They will address such questions as the impact of MCC’s programs on increased productivity, shifts to high-value agriculture, improved market access and land tenure security, and ultimately farm and household incomes.
-In addition, MCC is managing approximately 20 impact and performance evaluations related to food security investments in rural roads and other infrastructure.
+Thirteen impact and performance evaluations of land projects and activities are scheduled, as are approximately 20 independent evaluations related to food security investments in rural roads and other infrastructure.

 To learn more, visit mcc.gov/foodsecurity.